Second Workshop on the Global Game Jam to be held at FDG-2014

 - Dr. Veysi Isler, Middle East Technical University, Turkey

-- Dr. Foaad Khosmood, Cal Poly in San Luis Obispo, California, USA
+- Dr. Foaad Khosmood, California Polytechnic State University, San Luis Obispo, USA

 - Dr. Jay O'Toole, Georgia State University, Georgia, USA

 - Dr. Jon Preston, Southern Polytechnic State University, Georgia, USA

 - Dr. Mike Reddy, University of South Wales, UK